 - Get good quality sleep.

-Check out Live Simply, for instructions on how to make your own non-toxic products.
+Check out Live Simply, for instructions on how to make non-toxic household items.

 How to Grate a Carrot

 The preferred way (from Dr. Peat) to cut the carrot is to use a vegetable peeler.
-Instead of peeling off just the skin, just keep going and peel the whole carrot.
+Instead of peeling off just the outer skin, just keep going and peel the whole carrot into long thin strands.

 - 1 large organic carrot, rinsed

-- 1 teaspoon apple cider vinegar (use Mrs. Bragg organic ACV)
+- 1 teaspoon apple cider vinegar (I like Bragg organic ACV)

 - 1 teaspoon organic coconut oil or organic olive oil

-- A pinch of sea salt, or other salt free of anti-caking agents or preservatives
+- A pinch of sea salt, Celtic salt, or other salt that is free of anti-caking agents or preservatives.

 How to Make a Ray Peat Carrot Salad